getodk/docs/docs/central-api-project-management.rst

                   - string

+                    .. raw:: html

-                    The description of the Project, which is rendered as Markdown on Frontend.
+                      <p>The description of the Project, which is rendered as Markdown on Frontend.</p>

                     Example: ``Description of this Project to show on Central.``
                 * - keyId